5 Bottlenecks in Home Furnishings (and How to Avoid Them)

 Legacy ERP systems make it hard to track down product data.
 Buyers rarely have visibility into where a product is in their supply chain, much less the ability to talk to external partners when they need to track down data in a pinch.

-A centralized PLM platform will give every single team in the production, shipping, and purchasing process total visibility into each product’s lifecycle.
+A Unified Product Collaboration platform will give every single team in the production, shipping, and purchasing process total visibility into each product’s lifecycle.
 No more misplaced products.
 No more missing data.
 Just 360-degree visibility and real-time collaboration on a highly visual, easy to learn interface.

-The right PLM can enable buying and production to do all of their busywork with just the click of a button.
+The right unified platform can enable buying and production to do all of their busywork with just the click of a button.
 It eliminates wasted time when catering POs (purchase orders) to each retailer’s unique specifications or trying to track down product data from various Excel sheets.

 So retailers can enjoy a 3x increase in revenue per home furnishings employee and maximum productivity.
 Less manual data entry means that buyers and sellers can reserve their mental stamina to refocus on the parts of their jobs that they love the most –– learning, creating, and communicating about products.